develCuy/optimism-tutorial/standard-bridge-standard-token/README.md

    ```

 1. Wait until the root state is published on L1, and then prove the withdrawal.
-   This is likely to take less than 240 seconds.
+   This is likely to take about 2 hours.

    ```js
    await crossChainMessenger.waitForMessageStatus(withdrawalTx1.hash, optimismSDK.MessageStatus.READY_TO_PROVE)
    withdrawalTx2 = await crossChainMessenger.proveMessage(withdrawalTx1.hash)
    await withdrawalTx2.wait()
    ```
-   NOTE: Syscoin NEVM L1 has a block time of 2.5 minutes.
-Please be patient while waiting for block confirmations on the network.

 1. Wait the fault challenge period (about one hour on Testnet, seven days on the production network) and then finish the withdrawal.